shotaro-i/pomodoro-timer/README.md

 From the AI-generated HTML and CSS drafts,
 I wrote the specs and JS within Copilot's two-line limit.
 Afterward, I made some fixes using AI bug checking and auditing.
+Every line was **reviewed, tested, and either kept with confidence or rewritten/deleted by me**
+  → The final code contains only what I'm confident in and take responsibility for

 ## Overview